 - No level of alcohol is safe to drink in pregnancy

 It is easy to lose track of units consumed and they all add up

 Some helpful Tips…

 - Try to have 1 or 2 alcohol free days each week

 - Try not to binge drink (men who drink 8 or more units in one session, and women who drink 6 or more units in one session)

 - If you have drunk too much allow at least 48 hours for body to recover

-For more information about how alcohol affects your health visit Alcohol Concern’s website Click here
+For more information about how alcohol affects your health visit the Alcohol Concern’s website Alcohol Concern's website

 Or if you are concerned about your own or someone else’s drinking and want to know how to access local support here in Walsall, the Substance-Misuse-Treatment-Services page re-directs to information about The Beacon alcohol recovery service.